CMD-Josh/SOFTWARE-SYSTEMS-DEVELOPMENT/README.md

 `git checkout [branch name]` -> Switches between branches</br>
 `git add -a` -> adds all changed files to commit</br>
-`git commit -m "[message]"` -> adds message to your commit
+`git commit -m "[message]"` -> adds message to your commit `git push/git pull` -> Push or Pull your changes to remote `git clone <url>` -> copy a git repository from remote source `git stash`-> Save changes that you don’t want to commit immediately